clay-run/action-template-nodejs/README.md

 yarn run deploy -- --major myfirstaction mysecondaction // increments the major version for actions named myfirstaction and mysecondaction
 ```

 Deployment only works if you're logged into Clay from your command line.
-If you can't deploy, log in by stage with:
+If you can't deploy, log in with:

 ```
-yarn run login:local
-yarn run login:staging
-yarn run login // production by default
+yarn run login
 ```

 ---